Quantitative Error Feedback for Quantization Noise Reduction of Filtering over Graphs: Numerical Experiments

 \subsubsection{Deterministic Processes}

 For the filter design specifications, we uniformly sample $10^3$ frequency points within $\lambda \in [0,1]$ to characterize the ideal low-pass filter.
-The square error criterion ($\ell_2$ error) was employed for approximation, with $\delta$ defined as the normalized design tolerance, representing the average $\ell_2$ error per frequency point.
+We employed the square error criterion ($\ell_2$ error) for approximation, with $\delta$ defined as the normalized design tolerance, representing the average $\ell_2$ error per frequency point.

 Our regularized filter design (RegFD) is constructed as follows: \textit{a)} In the FIR case, we minimize the regularizer described in Remark \ref{Rm2}, subject to an approximation error constraint bounded by a given tolerance $\delta$.
 We evaluate this approach across filter orders $T=6,7,\dots,12$.
 For benchmarking, we compare results with the robust filter design method (RobFD) from \cite{Elvinqq}. \textit{b)} In the IIR case, we minimize an unconstrained objective augmented with the weighted regularizer from Remark \ref{Rm3}.
 The regularization weight $\gamma$ is fine-tuned to ensure the approximation error does not exceed $\delta$.
 We demonstrate this methodology for $K = 3$ parallel IIR filters.
 To address the nonconvex optimization landscape, we initialize the coefficients $(\psi_k, \varphi_k)$ using precomputed values from \cite{Elvin_iir} and refine them via sequential quadratic programming (SQP).
 To ensure a stable design, we further impose the constraints $|\psi_k|^2 \leq 0.95$, and $|\varphi_k|^2 \leq 2$.
 With $\gamma = 0.2$, RegFD yields \( \{(\psi_k, \varphi_k) \mid (0, 1),\, (-0.427, -1.414),\, (0.248 - 0.795\mathrm{i},0.782 - 0.923\mathrm{i},),\, (0.248 + 0.795\mathrm{i}, 0.782 + 0.923\mathrm{i} )\}. \) For comparison, the non-regularized design (NonRegFD) results in coefficients \( \{(\psi_k, \varphi_k) \mid (0, 1),\, (-0.974, -1.414),\, (0.342 - 0.913\mathrm{i}, 0.748 - 0.893\mathrm{i}),\, (0.342 + 0.913\mathrm{i}, 0.748 + 0.893\mathrm{i})\}. \) Finally, Theorem \ref{Th1} and \ref{Th2} are applied to derive the optimal QEF coefficients.